swisspost/design-system/.changeset/violet-snakes-design.md

 '@swisspost/design-system-styles': patch
 ---

-Created a new package offering Migration Schematics for the Web Styles Removed custom input styles that are no longer used
+Created a new package offering Migration Schematics for the Design System Styles Removed custom input styles that are no longer used